toma-popescu-endava/Angular-code-challenge-EN/README.md

         - Chopper
         - Zijspan
     - Possible subtypes for vehicle _scooter_:
-        -For _scooters_, the user cannot choose a subtype
+        - For _scooters_, the user cannot choose a subtype
 - Implement license plate formatting as follows:
     - Insert a dash between the numbers and letters of the license plate.
 AA14BB then becomes AA-14-BB
     - For letter combinations of 4 characters: insert a dash after 2 characters.
 12AABB then becomes 12-AA-BB